Who are they?

 Governesses are educated with a university education and often hold additional childcare and or governess training qualifications.
 Governesses enjoy both aspects of childcare and tutoring.
 A Governess usually works with children aged 7 upwards.

 Assist parents with the upbringing of their children

 Promote and develop a child's unique talents and skills

 In the UK

-Types of child carers?
+Types of childcare specialists

 A Governess is well-educated child carer that works with children between 6-16 years helping them academically in other areas such as in music, languages, arts, sports, etiquette and manners.